 In February 2018, the FASB issued an ASU, which amends existing guidance for reporting comprehensive income to reflect changes resulting from the 2017 Tax Act.
-The amendment provides the option to reclassify stranded tax effects resulting from the 2017 Tax Act and within accumulated other comprehensive income (AOCI) to retained earnings.
-New disclosures will be required upon adoption, including the accounting policy for releasing income tax effects from AOCI, whether reclassification of stranded income tax effects is elected, and information about other income tax effect reclassifications.
-The amendment will become effective for the Company on January 1, 2019, though early adoption is permitted.
-The Company is currently evaluating the impact of adopting this standard on its consolidated financial statements and disclosures.
+The amendment provided the option to reclassify stranded tax effects resulting from the 2017 Tax Act within accumulated other comprehensive income (AOCI) to retained earnings.
+The Company elected to not reclassify stranded income tax effects from AOCI to retained earnings, including those related to implementation of the 2017 Tax Act.
+New disclosures may be required upon adoption on the effective date of the ASU on January 1, 2019,